Ely, Cambridgeshire: Liberty of Ely

 The abbey at Ely was one of many which were refounded in the Benedictine reforms of King Edgar the Peaceful (943–975).
 The "special and peculiarly ancient" honour and freedoms given to Ely by charter at that time may have been intended to award only fiscal privilege, but have been interpreted to confer on subsequent bishops the authority and power of a ruler.
 These rights were reconfirmed in charters granted by Edward the Confessor and in William the Conqueror's confirmation of the old English liberty at Kenford.
 The Isle of Ely was mentioned in some statutes as a county palatine; this provided an explanation of the bishop's royal privileges and judicial authority, which would normally belong to the sovereign; but legal authorities such as Sir Edward Coke did not completely endorse the form of words.
 These bishop's rights were not fully extinguished until 1837.

+The hundreds covered by the liberty were Carlford, Colneis, Plomesgate, Loes, Wilford and Thredling.

 City status

 As the seat of a diocese, Ely has long been considered a city, holding the status by ancient prescriptive right: the caption to John Speed's 1610 plan of Ely reads "Although this Citie of Ely", and Aikin refers to Ely as a city in 1800.
 When Ely was given a Local Board of Health by Queen Victoria in 1850, the order creating the board said it was to cover the "city of Ely".
 The local board which governed the city from 1850 to 1894 called itself "City of Ely Local Board", and the urban district council which replaced it and governed the city from 1894 to 1974 similarly called itself "City of Ely Urban District Council".

 Ely's city status was not explicitly confirmed, however, until 1 April 1974 when Queen Elizabeth II granted letters patent, to its civil parish.
-Ely's population of 20,256 (as recorded in 2011) classifies it as one of the smallest cities in England; although the population has increased noticeably since 1991 when it was recorded at 11,291.
-Its urban area brings Ely into the top ten of smallest sized cities (1.84 sqmi), but by city council area it is much larger in coverage (22.86 sqmi) than many others.
+Ely's population of 20,574 (as recorded in 2021) classifies it as one of the smallest cities in England; although the population has increased noticeably since 1991 when it was recorded at 11,291.
+Its urban area brings Ely into the ten smallest sized cities (1.84 sqmi), but by city council area it is much larger in coverage (22.86 sqmi) than many others.

 Governance

 Parliamentary

-For elections to the UK Parliament, Ely is part of the South East Cambridgeshire constituency.
+For elections to the UK Parliament, Ely is part of the Ely and East Cambridgeshire constituency.